Dee and Drew put together a fabulous Mexi-Italian wedding that I LOVED! They put so many special details into their day.

 - Get visual and tangible – Create an inspiration board.
 Pinterest makes it really easy these days to create a virtual one and to

 - Be collaborative – How?
-Invite friends whose style you love and trust to help you pin, and brainstorm ideas.
+Invite friends whose style you love and trust to help you pin and brainstorm ideas.
 Ask for help.
 It really does take a village to make your big day happen!
 Get a photo sharing app for the day of!
 We used Wedding Snap.
-Our guests downloaded it to their smart phones at the wedding, and were able to share all the photos with us and other guests on the app’s site.
-Having an easy way to share photos has given me and family the instant gratification of having photos of the big day while we waited for our wedding photographers to send us the official wedding photos.
+Our guests downloaded it to their smart phones at the wedding and were able to share all the photos with us and other guests on the app’s site.
+Having an easy way to share photos has given me and my family the instant gratification of having photos of the big day while we waited for our wedding photographers to send us the official wedding photos.

 - Sweat the small stuff – People always say, ‘don’t sweat the small stuff,’ and I disagree because the devil is in the details and the details make a difference.
-At the end of the day, don’t lose site of the big picture, which is that you’re marrying the love of your life and it’s going to be an amazing celebration.
+At the end of the day, don’t lose sight of the big picture, which is that you’re marrying the love of your life and it’s going to be an amazing celebration.

 - Be present.
 Just take a deep breath, and get ready to party!